 Join a Book Club

 Even if you’re not the biggest bookworm when flying solo, joining a book club can help increase the drive to complete a novel for the mere benefit of socialization.
-Having a group of people with a common goal can help keep major focus on mindfulness when heading into fall.
+Having a group of people with a common goal can help keep a major focus on mindfulness when heading into the fall.

 By keeping a schedule and staying on track with your reading goals, your motivation to complete a book will be higher than ever.
 Reading can be the perfect cold weather activity to help enrich the mind with discovery and thought.
 No matter the genre, there’s always something new to learn!